 WHY DID YOU CHOOSE HOUSING AND UTILITIES?

 The second most reported inquiry was utilities.
-As a result, Outlier recently expanded add a second focus around utilities.
+As a result, Outlier recently added a second focus around utilities.
 We are looking forward to providing news consumers with the information they need to navigate loosely regulated utility companies and agencies.

 WHAT IF I NEED MORE OR DIFFERENT INFORMATION?

 Outlier is willing to look into any housing, property tax or utility question you might have.
-To get in touch with an Outlier journalist, contact firstname.lastname@example.org, or just tell us to follow up with you when you text Detroit to 63735.
+To get in touch with an Outlier journalist, contact firstname.lastname@example.org, or just tell us to “FOLLOW UP” with you when you text Detroit to 73224.

 Outlier is proud to call Detroit home.
-However, we encourage others beyond The Motor City, especially journalists and foundations, to utilize this framework to connect residents with the information they need and value.
-Examples of this modeling can be seen across the country:
+We also encourage others beyond The Motor City, especially journalists and foundations, to utilize this framework to connect residents with the information they need and value.